mendix/docs/content/en/docs/studio/general/move-from-studio.md

 For more information on Studio Pro UI, see [Studio Pro Overview](/refguide9/studio-pro-overview/).

-For a guide on how to start building apps with Studio Pro, see the [Quickstart guide](/refguide9/quickstart-guide/).
+For a guide on how to start building apps with Studio Pro, see the [Quickstarts](/quickstart-guide/).